Offiongwhilley/grid-price-list/README.md

 # grid-price-list
-I completed this frotnend mentor challenge and made it responsive for both mobile and other devices.
+I completed this frontend mentor challenge and made it responsive for both mobile and other devices.
 I included comments to make my code readable.